adopted-ember-addons/ember-data-factory-guy/README.md

       - update should succeed, this is the default behavior
       - can even use this after an ```andFail``` call to simulate failure with invalid properties and then success after valid ones.
-  - handleUpdate(model)
-    - single argument ( the model instance that will be updated )
-  - handleUpdate(modelType, id)
-    - two arguments: modelType ( like 'profile' ) , and the profile id that will updated
   - need to wrap tests using handleUpdate with: Ember.run.function() { 'your test' })

 *success case is the default*